wullt/InfVis/README.md

 ![continentcolors](https://external-preview.redd.it/rJbzdofonDMvwf8IvTfpYKPsAJP53I_WbZU9kxsJNS4.png?auto=webp&s=285617d92bda53bc08fa24a75016dddffcef99da)

-To find the suitable color palette, i made use of [VIZ PALETTE](https://projects.susielu.com/viz-palette) and adjusted the colors as below:
+To find the suitable color palette, i made use of [VIZ PALETTE](https://projects.susielu.com/viz-palette) and adjusted the colors:

 ![vizpalette_screenshot](images/colorpalette.PNG)
 The resulting colors for the continents are: